hxtree/galaxyops/services/README.md

 # Services

 This directory contains deployable organization services.
+Services within this directory SHOULD contain business logic.

-Services within this directory SHOULD contain the business logic.
-Each service MUST be independent of any other service project; a service should not have a dependencies on another service.
+A service SHOULD NOT have a dependencies on another service.
+Each service MUST be independent of any other service.
 Deleting or adding a service SHOULD only involve changing the monorepo config `rush.json` file and the actual project folder.

-All folders within this directory contains a package consisting of the source code and the IaC used to deploy the package.
+Each sub folders in this directory contains MUST contain a package.
+The package should contain of the source code and the IaC used to deploy the package:

 ```graphql
 ./*